otto-de/api-guidelines/content/guidelines/020_General-Guidelines/030_Compatibility/030_Deprecation/030_must-reflect-deprecation-in-api-specifications.md

 The API provider must set `deprecated: true` for the affected element and add further explanation to the `description` section of the API specification.

-If a API version or feature is deprecated, the API provider must:
+If an API version or feature is deprecated, the API provider must:

 - specify a sunset date in the description
 - document in detail what consumers should use instead